hckrtst/notesnsnippets/real-time-embedded-systems/readme.md

 * static - size and addr determined at compile time.
 Lifetime is for duration of process.
 Var declared at file/namespace scope.
 * automatic - local var at block scope. stored in run-time stack frame of block.
 Removed when exiting block.
+* dynamic - allocation via malloc/new. slower. user has to free/delete to avoid leaks.

+## linkage

+whether name declarations in diff scopes refer to the same defn. applies to vars and funcs.

+* no linkage - declared in block scope/struct/class. can only be referenced within scope.
+Func params and local vars normally have no linkage.